Swimming at the 2011 World Aquatics Championships

 The swimming portion of the 2011 FINA World Championships was held July 24–31 at the Shanghai Oriental Sports Center in Shanghai, China.
 Swimming is one of five aquatic disciplines at the championships.

 Qualifying criteria

 In January 2010, the FINA Bureau approved the swimming qualification system for the 2011 World Aquatics Championships.
 This represented the first time that a qualification system (including time standards) was used for the swimming portion of the world championships.
 Times had to be swum at a FINA approved competition/meet between March 1, 2010 and June 30, 2011.
 The qualification meets included continental championships in 2010 and 2011 (e.g. European Championships, Asian Games, Pan American Games); and international competitions approved by FINA in advance.
-All meets for the qualification were swam in 50 meters course.
+All meets for the qualification were swum in 50 meters course.